 - Connecting the satellite ag and industrial tech shop with the main building to provide for increased security and environmental advantages.

-How much would it cost to complete the main projects being considered?
+How much would it cost to complete the projects being considered in question #1?

 Increased Security and Updates to the Front Entrance - $310,500